 We want the Data Dictionaries to automatically increment the ID each time a new row is saved.
 Open the data dictionaries for the tables People and Media in the Studio.
-Look for the attribute Auto Increment (Grouped under Other) in the list of attributes for the columns PeopleID
+Look for the attribute Auto Increment (Grouped under Other) in the list of attributes for the columns PeopleID (in People) and MediaID (in Media) and click the prompt button.
+From the list of tables, select System and from the columns the correct source data column - those are LastPeople for PeopleID and LastMedia for MediaID.

-Other

-Auto Increment
+Other Auto Increment System.LastMedia

-System.LastMedia